jeroendesloovere/forkcms-tools/ForkTool/readme.txt

 Using Forktool

 To use ForkTool, you need to be in a project direcotry.
-This can be in the start, for example Projects/Myproject, but this can also be somewhere inside Fork, for example Projects/Myproject/default_www/frontend/modules
+This can be in the start, for example Projects/Myproject, but this can also be somewhere inside Fork, for example Projects/Myproject/default_www/frontend/modules.

 Once you're in your project directory, you can start using the commandos.

+The first thing you should do, is set your name.
+This can be done by ft settings author 'Your Name <your@email.ext>'.

 Currently available options: